Summary

 Reducing your skin cancer risk

-You can take steps to reduce your risk of skin cancer from over-exposure to UV radiation and recreational sun exposure.
+You can take steps to reduce your risk of skin cancer from exposure to UV radiation.

-Use a combination of the five sun protection measures during the daily sun protection times to reduce your risk, including:
+When the UV is 3 or above, use a combination of the 5 sun protection measures during the daily sun protection times to reduce your skin cancer risk, including:

-- slip – on sun-protective clothing.
-Make sure it covers as much skin as possible
+- Slip on sun-protective clothing that covers as much skin as possible.

 UV levels are most intense during the middle of the day.

-SunSmart and the Bureau of Meteorology issue daily sun protection times whenever UV index levels are 3 or above This is available as a free SunSmart app, or online at SunSmart or the Bureau of Meteorology, in the weather section of newspapers, or as a free website widget.
+SunSmart and the Bureau of Meteorology issue daily sun protection times whenever UV index levels are 3 or higher.
+This is available as a free SunSmart Global UV app, or online at SunSmart or the Bureau of Meteorology, in the weather section of newspapers, or as a free website widget.

 Winter activities such as skiing or snowboarding also pose a high risk of skin damage and sunburn.
 UV radiation is more intense at high altitude than at sea level.
 This is because the air is clearer and there is less atmosphere to absorb harmful UV rays.
 Read more about sun protection at the snow.